-This collection of 100 creative oatmeal recipes, mix-in ideas, and toppings will inspire you to create a bowl of creamy whipped banana oatmeal for breakfast.
+This guide for how to make oatmeal and oats nutrition overview will have you craving a healthy oatmeal recipe!
+My collection of creative oatmeal recipes, mix-in ideas, and toppings will inspire you to create a bowl of creamy whipped banana oatmeal for breakfast.

 Some people call me the Queen Of Oatmeal